d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

 ### Loss Function

-[**The loss function for style transfer is the weighted sum of the content loss, style loss, and total variance loss**].
-By adjusting these weight hyperparameters, we can balance the retained content, transferred style, and noise reduction in the composite image according to their relative importance.
+[**The loss function of style transfer is the weighted sum of content loss, style loss, and total variation loss**].
+By adjusting these weight hyperparameters, we can balance among content retention, style transfer, and noise reduction on the synthesized image.

 ```{.python .input}
 #@tab all